-And there are also many good and faithful people who fall both in the middle of this spectrum between zealotry and secularism and are solidly in the middle of God's kingdom.
+Once you have taken that deep breath of the Spirit and calmed yourself, you might begin to realize that you are in good company with many other good and faithful people who fall both in the middle of this spectrum between zealotry and secularism and are solidly in the middle of God's kingdom.
 People of deep but not showy faith, people who quietly converse with God in prayer, who quietly go about the business of the kingdom, feeding the hungry, clothing the naked, healing the sick, visiting the lonely.
 People who are so busy carrying God's love to others that they don't have time to worry about themselves.
 People who give generously of themselves and what they have, and don't care who knows it - in fact, prefer that nobody except God and themselves know it.
 People who are so busy thanking God for their blessings that they have neither time nor desire nor need to ask for either more attention or a new SUV.
+People who instead of saying "look at me" through their loving actions say instead "let me help you see God".